WHAT IS A Hysteroscopy

-Hysteroscopy is procedure in which a long thin camera (scope) is inserted into the uterus (hyster).
-This procedure is performed to evaluate the uterine cavity.
+Hysteroscopy is a surgical procedure in which a long thin camera, or scope, is inserted into the uterus to evaluate the uterine cavity for causes of abnormal bleeding.
 Hysteroscopy can be performed in the office or in the operating room.
-It can be diagnostic (just to look and identify the problem) or operative (to look, identify, and remove the problem).
+It can be diagnostic (just to look and identify the problem) or operative (to look, identify, and remove the problem)1.

 An office hysteroscopy is conveniently performed in a physician’s office under local anesthesia.
 Numbing medication is injected into the cervix and a very thin camera is guided into the uterine cavity.

 An office hysteroscopy can identify abnormalities involving the uterine cavity:

 A small biopsy can be performed during the evaluation to rule out malignancy.
 If fibroids or intrauterine adhesions are found, operative hysteroscopy under IV sedation in the operating room will be required.